bryant-treacle/so-elastalert-create/README.md

 # so-elastalert-create
 This script uses whiptail as a graphical interface that will walk you through creating basic elastalert rules.
 Depending on the type of alert you are building, you may need to modify the rule and build a complex query.
-For best results, copy this script into the /usr/sbin/ directory and run in the folder containing the rules you want to test.

 For more information about elastalert check out the following link: https://elastalert.readthedocs.io